 Welcome and congratulations for taking this step for your youth and family.
-We know complex behavioral health conditions of youth can cause challenges at home, at school or in the community.
-Your enrollment in High Fidelity Wraparound means you are taking control of your family's future.
-It means you are giving each family member a voice!
+We know complex behavioral health conditions of youth can cause challenges at home, at school, or in the community.
+Wraparound is like a roadmap that helps kids and their families achieve their goals and dreams.
+It also makes sure that kids can grow up in their own homes and neighborhoods.
+It's a process that brings together people from different parts of the family's life.
+With the guidance of one or more care coordinators, these people work together, organize their efforts, and combine their views of the family's situation.
 This handbook will be used as a guide through the process.
-Please keep this handbook as guide through the process from beginning to end.
+Please keep this handbook as a guide through the process from beginning to end.